ashitani/SubliMemo/README.md

-# SubliMemo for Sublime Text 3
+# SubliMemo for Sublime Text 2/3

 ## What's this

-Sublime Text plugin to assist takin some notes.
+Sublime Text plugin to assist taking some notes.

 ## Installation